 Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 Progressive, Geico, and Liberty Mutual are the best auto insurance companies that don’t ask for proof of garaging.
 They offer monthly rates starting at $63 and flexible options for those without a permanent parking spot.
-They eliminate the need for a proof of garaging address while delivering competitive coverage.
+These insurers eliminate the need for a proof of garaging address while delivering competitive coverage.

 Free Car Insurance Comparison